AIcrowd/neurips2019-learning-to-move-starter-kit/README.md

 ![AIcrowd-Logo](https://raw.githubusercontent.com/AIcrowd/AIcrowd/master/app/assets/images/misc/aicrowd-horizontal.png)

-# NeurIPS 2019 : Learning to Move - Walk Around Starter Kit
+# NeurIPS 2019: Learning to Move - Walk Around Starter Kit

 [![gitter-badge](https://badges.gitter.im/crowdAI/NIPS-Learning-To-Run-Challenge.png)](https://gitter.im/crowdAI/NIPS-Learning-To-Run-Challenge)

 ###

-Instructions to make submissions to the [NeurIPS 2019 : Learning to Move - Walk Around Challenge](https://www.aicrowd.com/challenges/neurips-2019-learning-to-move-walk-around).

-Participants will have to submit their code, with packaging specifications, and the evaluator will automatically build a docker image and execute their agent against the `L2M2019Env` with `difficulty=1` and a series of random seeds for **N** episodes.
+In the [NeurIPS 2019: Learning to Move - Walk Around Challenge](https://www.aicrowd.com/challenges/neurips-2019-learning-to-move-walk-around) we ask you to submit the code of the controller you built.
+The grader server will build a docker container from your repository, run it and evaluate it with `L2M2019Env` with `difficulty=1` and a series of random seeds for **N** episodes.

+First, we show how to submit the most basic controller.
+Next, we explain how to add your own controller.
+Finally, we present how to debug your submission by running the docker locally.

-### Executive summary
+### Getting started

-We recommend you first submit a test controller (random actions).
+In order to get acquainted with our system, we recommend you first submit a test controller (random actions).
 Follow these simple steps:
 1. Sign-up to AICrowd here https://www.aicrowd.com/participants/sign_in (use github or sign up at the bottom).
 Let’s say your username is aicrowd-username
 2. Create a private repository at https://gitlab.aicrowd.com/.
 Let’s call it neurips2019-learn-to-move
 3. Create an SSH key on your local machine and add it to crowdAI gitlab as described here https://docs.gitlab.com/ee/ssh/README.html#generating-a-new-ssh-key-pair